onqtam/headjack/docs/why/FAQ.md

 Because sparseness and vagueness is a disrespect to the finitude of life and attention of others And this material is comprehensible by a tiny fraction of people anyway

+This is not meant for the average reader - few will be able to plow through it with ease and fully grasp what it entails.

 ## This is all BS